nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Deletes the client at the specified `INDEX`.
 * The index refers to the index number shown in the displayed client list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* Note that the `delete` command requires confirmation.
+You will be prompted to key in either `y` or `n` after the entering the command, which will either confirm or cancel the command, respectively.
+You will not be allowed to execute another command until the `delete` command is either confirmed or cancelled.

 Examples:
 * `list` followed by `delete 2` deletes the 2nd client in the case management system.